Powerlearnproject/se-assignment-day-2-git-and-github-evans-njau/README.md

 ->Who created the changes.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching is a technique used to add a new feature to your project without ruining it, after for example fixing a bug you create a new branch.
+A branch ensures that you won't ruin your project in the name of creating a new feature.
+The command for braching: git branch <branchName>
+Process of craeting and merging branches in a typical workflow:
+Create a new branch:
+->identify the task, identify which feature or bug need a new branch.
+->Check out a new branch  git branch <branch-name> git checkout <branch-name>
+Develop on the branch
+->work on assigned feature or bug fix by commit regularly to track progress.
+->Periodically fetch and merge  changes from the main branch and ensure the branch is up-to-date and avoid merge conflicts.
+Review and merge
+->push the branch
+->create a pull request.
+->Address feedback
+->Merge the branch git merge <branch-name>

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?